Saturday, April 18, 2026

 SLC: Nomenclature

-In my research and development of personal skills with categorization, I have been able to better notice and describe semantic problems.
-Surprisingly, it seems to me that the discipline of taxonomy lacks a standard system of nomenclature to begin with.
-I have disagreements with the standard definitions of classification, taxonomy, and ontology.
+Surprisingly, it seems to me that the field of taxonomy lacks a standard system of nomenclature to begin with.
+I have disagreements with the standard definitions of taxonomy, classification, and ontology.

 A category is the unit of a taxonomy.
 Categories are capitalized; unconfirmed categories and collation elements are not capitalized.